igemsoftware/KoreaUSeoul-2015/README.md

 + __Gene_download__

- -`(R number).html` : html that contains gene information corresponding to the Reaction
+ -`(R number).html` : html that contains the gene information corresponding to the Reaction

 + __graph.php__ : Receives the data entered by the user and shows the results through json, js, tsv, mySQL.